 \section{Abstract}

-In complex and unknown processes, global models are initially generated over the entire experimental space, but they often fail to provide accurate predictions in local areas.
+In complex and unknown processes, global models are initially generated over the entire experimental space but often fail to provide accurate predictions in local areas.
+A common approach is to use local models, which requires partitioning the experimental space and training multiple models, adding significant complexity.
 Recognizing this limitation, this study addresses the need for models that effectively represent both global and local experimental spaces.
 It introduces a novel machine learning (ML) approach: Polynomial Chaos Expanded Gaussian Process (PCEGP), leveraging polynomial chaos expansion (PCE) to calculate input-dependent hyperparameters of the Gaussian process (GP).
-This approach provides a mathematically interpretable method that incorporates non-stationary covariance functions and heteroscedastic noise estimation to generate locally adapted models.
+This provides a mathematically interpretable approach that incorporates non-stationary covariance functions and heteroscedastic noise estimation to generate locally adapted models.
 The model performance is compared to different algorithms in benchmark tests for regression tasks.
-The results demonstrate low prediction errors of the PCEGP in these benchmark applications, highlighting model performance that is often competitive with or superior to previous methods.
-A key advantage of the presented model is the transparency and traceability in the calculation of hyperparameters and model predictions.
+The results demonstrate low prediction errors of the PCEGP, highlighting model performance that is often competitive with or better than previous methods.
+A key advantage of the presented model is its interpretable hyperparameters along with training and prediction runtimes comparable to those of a GP.

 \keywords{Machine learning, Gaussian process, polynomial chaos expansion, Bayesian hyperparameter optimization, non-stationary covariance functions}